dashpradeep99/docker-complete-tutorial/0-setup.md

 4. Open the account confirmation email from Docker.

 5. Click the link provided in the email to confirm your account and login.

+	You can't log into Docker Hub until you first confirm your credentials.

 ## Choose a Lab